sensologica/les-petits-plats/README.md

 * The code was structured using an OOP approach, leveraging JavaScript Classes.
 The code was organized into separate files and loaded as ESM modules.
 * The search bar input performs validation to activate only on queries longer than 3 characters, and an error is shown when no matches are found.
 * The search bar also performs basic input sanitization and ignores any special characters that match a regular expression.
 This is not the best solution in terms of UX because it silently ignores keystrokes inputting special characters, but this was not a requirement and I added this feature as a bonus.
+* We were asked to write a search algorithm twice: once using JavaScript's native methods such as `Array.prototype.filter()`, `String.prototype.includes()`, etc., and then another time using basic `for` loops.
+We compared the performance of the two algorithms using jsben.ch and jsbench.me and learned that the algorithm using `for` loops is faster, but has a tradeoff that the code is less easy to read.
+The difference was minimal on our data set that contains only 50 recipes, but the difference would become progressively more significant the larger the data set in question.
-* The main challenge was ensuring that when several filters of different categories are selected, the results represent an _intersection_ of the selected filters.
+* The most challenging part of the project, however, was ensuring that when several filters of different categories are selected, the results represent an _intersection_ of the selected filters.

 Project specs:
 * Platform: Desktop